IQuOD/duplicated_checking_IQuOD/README.md

 ## Update logs

-(1) January 15th, 2023: updated the N04 program with adding minor revision.
+* January 15, 2023: updated the `N04` program with adding minor revisions.
-(2) February 3rd,2023: expanded the N02 series of procedures, at present, the N02_1** to N02_6** programs are based on the normalization of data by row; the N02_7** to N02_12** programs are based on the normalization of data by column; the N02_13** and N02_14** program are based on the principal component analysis method.
+* February 3, 2023: expanded the `N02` series of procedures.
+At present, the `N02_1**` to `N02_6**` programs are based on the normalization of data by row; the `N02_7**` to `N02_12**` programs are based on the normalization of data by column; the `N02_13**` and `N02_14**` program are based on the principal component analysis method.
-(3) March 29th,2023:updated the N04 program with adding minor revision; Added only output duplicate data file name and accession number program to facilitate sensitivity check; Added a program to output non-duplicate data for manual inspection;Added procedures for checking sensitivity.
+* March 29, 2023: updated the `N04` program with minor revision; Added only output duplicate data file name and accession number program to facilitate sensitivity check; Added a program to output non-duplicate data for manual inspection; Added procedures for checking sensitivity.

-(4) August 22rd, 2023: Finalized the first version of the duplicate checking alogrithim (v1.0)
+* August 22, 2023: Finalized the first version of the duplicate checking algorithm (v1.0)

-(5) January 5, 2024:Improved version  (v1.1)
+* November 2023: Issued DC_OCEAN Python package (v1.0).
+* March 2024:  Issued DC_OCEAN Python package (v1.1) and linked the package to the Zenodo.

 ## Citation

-[1] Xinyi Song, Zhetao Tan,  Lijing Cheng et al, 2024: An open source algorithm of duplicate checking for ocean *in-situ* profiles.
-(In prepration)

-[2] Xinyi Song, Zhetao Tan, Lijing Cheng.
-2023, A benchmark dataset for ocean profiles duplicate checking. http://dx.doi.org/10.12157/IOCAS.20230821.001
+Please remember to cite this study if you use DC_OCEAN for any purposes:

+[1] X. Song, Z. Tan, R. Locarnini, S. Simoncelli, R. Cowley, S.i Kizu, T. Boyer, F. Reseghetti, G. Castelao, V. Gouretski, L. Cheng, 2024: An open-source algorithm for identification of duplicates in ocean database. *Frontier in Marine Science*

+[2] Tan, Z. and Song, X. (2024) IQuOD/duplicated_checking_IQuOD: DC_OCEAN (DC_OCEAN).
+Zenodo. https://doi.org/10.5281/zenodo.10689637